 The Romania Green Building Council organizes the Green Home Pavilion@ TNI in partnership with the National Real Estate Fair held twice yearly in Bucharest.
 The Green Home Pavilion showcases the country's exemplary green residential projects and the solutions that made them possible.
-RoGBC also delivers presentations about the financial, health and others benefits of Geen Homes.
+RoGBC also delivers presentations about the financia, health and other benefits of Geen Homes.
+It is a chance to interact with both the home buying public and active real estate developers and investors.
+Green Home Pavilion@TNI has proven to be the most popular exhibit at the tradeshow and continues to add partner developers and solution providers, demonstrating the growing interest in sustainable construction approaches in Romania.